SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 ### Globalize the web part strings

 The default web part provided with the scaffolded SharePoint Framework project has its strings embedded in the code.
-Before you can localize these strings, you have to replace them with references to the localized strings.
+Before you can localize these strings, you've to replace them with references to the localized strings.
 This process is often referred to as **globalization** or **internationalization** (or **i18n** for short).

 1. In the code editor, open the **./src/webparts/greeting/components/Greetings.tsx** file.
 1. In the top section of the file, directly after the last `import` statement, add a reference to the localized strings: